 They may feel unsure or fearful of how others might perceive their actions.
-They may believe they have nothing to give, or feel that they don't deserve to receive kindness, or question the motive for it.
+They may believe they have nothing to give, or feel that they don't deserve to receive kindness or question the motive for it.

 Apply This to Your Life

-Can you think of any random acts of kindness you can do inside or outside of work?
+Can you think of any random acts of kindness that you can do inside or outside of work?
 Perhaps you can bring in your neighbor's garbage cans, visit an elderly relative, become a volunteer at a local shelter, or offer to look after a busy friend's children after school.
-The book Random Acts of Kindness provides lots more ideas.
+The book "Random Acts of Kindness" provides lots more ideas.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Subscribe to our free newsletter, or join the Mind Tools Club and really supercharge your career!